 The messaging network optimization project: a general effort to improve the quality and efficiency of the services provided.
-A proposal to set up automatic mail processing centers (AMPC) to improve the efficiency of sorting, as well as to help modernize the mail network, consolidate sporting activities, and speed up sorting and delivery.
+A proposal to set up automatic mail processing centers (AMPC) to enhance sorting efficiency and help modernize the mail network, consolidate sporting activities, and speed up sorting and delivery.

 The various savings products offered include the savings account (SB), the recurring deposit account (RD), the monthly income plan (MIS), the pension fund (PPF), the temporary deposit (TD), the savings plan for the elderly, and the issuance of the national savings certificate (VIII and IX).